code-goodbuy/goodbuy-nextjs/README.md

 * Barcode Scanner (not yet implemented);
 * Unit, Integration, and End-to-End tests;
 * Deployed on Vercel;
-* Performance optimization and possibility to install the app as a PWA.
+* Performance optimization and possibility to install the app as a PWA;
-* Possibility to edit profile data;
+* Possibility to edit profile data.

 ## Upcoming Features 🔮